 Goldney Hall Wedding – Jennie & Dan

-Jennie & Dan’s big day at All Saints Church and Goldney Hall was without a doubt one of my favourite weddings this year.
+Jennie & Dan’s Goldney Hall wedding was without a doubt one of my favourite weddings this year.
 I loved every minute of it and it was a joy to capture the story of the day for such a fun couple.

 How we met… We met at the end of our first year at university in Exeter.
 My flatmate was having a party and some friends came along, which included Dan and friends.
 It was very much a student affair and we bonded over the washing up bowl of sangria…